 Which cars have diff-locks as standard?

 It could well be that your 4X4 comes with a diff-lock on the rear axle, or on both axles.
-Examples of cars that have rear lockers are the Ford Ranger, Pajero Sport and Nissan Patrol Y62, and for front and rear lockers examples are some Land Cruiser 70 Series, Mercedes-Benz G-Wagen and Jeep Wrangler Rubicon.
+Examples of cars that have rear lockers are the Ford Ranger, Pajero Sport and Nissan Patrol Y62.
+For front and rear lockers examples are some Land Cruiser 70 Series, Mercedes-Benz G-Wagen and Jeep Wrangler Rubicon.
 We call vehicles with front and rear diff-locks twin locked.

 When should I use diff-locks?